What is Electrify Canada?

 How do I start a charging session at an Electrify Canada charger?

+1. Guests (without an Electrify Canada account) pay by credit card.
 Every Electrify Canada charger is equipped with a credit card reader, to make charging easily available and accessible to all EV drivers.

 First, plug the connector into the vehicle.
 Then, the screen on the charger will guide you through next steps for presenting payment.
 Follow all steps on the touch screen before entering a Visa or MasterCard credit card for payment.
 If your card has a chip, please insert it – fully - into the reader.